vijay03/cs360v-f21/Lab1.md

 5. What kind of information does this struct hold?

-6. From the Intel guide, find out what the vmcs pointer in this struct stands for, and what it purpose it serves.
+6. From [this Intel guide](https://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf), find out what the vmcs pointer in this struct stands for, and what it purpose it serves.

 7. What assembly instruction initializes the vmcs pointer?